WuerthPhoenix/tornado/src/tornado/engine/doc/README.md

                  |- ...
 ```

+The rule files must use the _json_ extension; the system will ignore every other file type.

 The natural alphanumerical order of the filenames determines the Rules execution order at runtime.
 So, the file ordering corresponds to the processing order.